 Polymer Matrix Composites (PMC)

-The U.S. Navy has been increasing the use of polymer matrix composite (PMC) materials on ships and aircraft for the last 40 years.
-This is in part due to their outstanding mechanical properties, light weight and durability, corrosion and fatigue resistance, and ability to conform to many complex shapes with reduced part count.
-Some of the limitations of these materials include the relative weakness of their out-of-plane properties, numerous and complex failure modes that are difficult to predict, their restricted high temperature performance (in particular related to fire, smoke and toxicity issues) and finally their high manufacturing cost.
-This program has invested significantly in developing new structural fibers with better thermo-oxidative resistance, new non-toxic resins systems and sandwich cores with enhanced resistance to fire and its propagation, new additives to improve PMC inter-laminar properties, and new resin infusion models and processing tools for improving product quality and lowering manufacturing costs.
+The US Navy has been increasing the use of polymer matrix composite (PMC) materials on ships and aircraft for the last 50 years.
+This is in part due to their outstanding mechanical properties, lightweight and durability, corrosion and fatigue resistance and ability to conform to complex shapes with reduced part count.
+Some of the limitations of these materials include the relative weakness of their out-of-plane properties, numerous and complex failure modes difficult to predict, their limited high temperature performance (in particular during hypersonic flight conditions or when used in closed quarters due to fire, smoke and toxicity), and finally their high manufacturing cost.

 Research Concentration Areas